Heufneutje/RE_HeufyBot/README.md

 Support
 =======

-Support can be gotten in the IRC channel #heufybot on ChatSpike.
-Click [here](irc://irc.chatspike.net/#heufneutje) to connect using your IRC client (if your browser supports the IRC protocol).
+Support can be gotten in the IRC channel #heufybot on irc.chatspike.net.